A DIFFERENT LIFE

 Since most of our travel in Mexico has to do with the country’s wealth of fine crafts, our next venture was to search for local artisans.
 I’d seen a wool shop on our last visit and searched for it again.
 With two woolen shops side by side, I chose the one with the welcoming doorway.
 The pristine little shop serving as entrance to the family home was filled with handwoven and knitted goods from local wool.
 Most things seemed too heavy for Ajijic weather until Rosario, the shopkeeper/weaver representing the family of José Delgado, tossed a lightweight throw over my shoulders.
 Soft as butter.
 I’ll take it!

 Next stop was the huarachero, master of famous huaraches, Nicolás Lizares.
 We knew it was close so I stopped a shopkeeper in her doorway and asked if she knew him.
 Her face brightened – Si!
-She led us around the corner, pointed ahead and used her hands to indicate motorcycle handles.
+She led us around the corner, pointed ahead, and used her hands to indicate motorcycle handles.
 “Vroom!
 Vroom! she said.
 Allí (there).”
 A block away was a motorcycle in front of a doorway.
 We knocked on the door and as a smiling Mexican woman opened her door for us, a middle-aged man pulled up outside on a 4-wheeler (cuatrimotos are the perfect vehicle for zipping around the countryside), dressed in “farm clothes” and a Harley-Davidson cap.
 We’d found our man.

 There is something quite amazing about visiting artisans in their home studios.
 It is a connection like no other.
 I come closer and closer to buying only from them whenever possible.
-Supporting them brings me joy and the energy of these handmade items, with traditions stretching back for decades, is unmatched by any store-bought item.
+Supporting them brings me joy, and the energy of these handmade items, with traditions stretching back for decades, is unmatched by any store-bought item.

 Two nights in Tapalpa isn’t nearly enough, but in this time of Covid it was a good way to get our traveling feet wet.
 The ride home was a quiet one, filled with sights of the gorgeous landscape of Mexico.
 I’ll be glad when we can venture out even further, but this was a good start.